Uvs Lake Basin: Flora and fauna

-The Hollow, located on the border between Mongolia and Russia, lies at the intersection of complex ecosystems.
+The hollow, located on the border between Mongolia and Russia, lies at the intersection of complex ecosystems.
 Its area is 10688 km2.
 The terrain includes glaciers, desert, alpine tundra, sub alpine meadows, and a vast mountain taiga areas.
-There are also forested steppes, treeless steppes, semi-arid deserts, and ever shifting sand dunes.
+There are also forested steppes, treeless steppes, semi-arid deserts, and sand dunes.
 It is a diversified natural habitat, producing an interaction of Euro-Siberian and Central Asian-Mongolian plant and animal life.

 Due to its location on the cusp of the Siberian and Central Asian-Mongolian terrains, the flora and fauna of the hollow exhibit a high biodiversity for mid-latitudes.
 Animal species that inhabit both mountains and tundra, such as the Siberian roe deer and Altai snowcock, flourish here.
 The endangered snow leopard is also present, as well as taiga dwellers such as the Caspian red deer, lynx and wolverine.
 Steppe dwellers include the Mongolian lark, demoiselle crane and long-tailed Siberian squirrel.
 Desert inhabitants include the bustard and midday gerbil.
-The bird species alone number some 359.
+The bird species number some 359.
 Since the hollow is a protected area, many ancient species extinct in other regions have found refuge here.